Warren Gatland: France better team despite defeat

 Ross Moriarty scored the decisive try with six minutes remaining to leave France to lament Vahaamahina's brazen act of thuggery.

-"I think the better team lost today," conceded Welsh coach Warren Gatland.
+"I think the better team lost today," conceded Gatland.
 "Hats off to France because they were excellent and were very unlucky.
 They have definitely improved since the Six Nations.

 "I'm very proud of our players because they never give up even when they're under a bit of pressure.
 They keep fighting and finding a way to get a result.